-The investment strategy of the Fund is to invest at least 90 per cent. in global equities which are listed, traded or dealt in on Regulated Markets with the aim of providing above average returns comprising capital growth and dividend income over the long term by investing in companies which are managed and behave responsibly.
-The assessment of sustainability is significantly integrated into the Investment Manager's stock research framework.
+The investment strategy of the Fund is to invest at least 90% in equity securities with the aim of providing above average returns mostly comprising capital growth and dividend income over the long term.
+The assessment of sustainability is significantly integrated into the Investment Manager's stock research framework in which the Investment Manager will consider management and stakeholder alignment and the company's broader contribution to society.